spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-projectors/writing-your-first-projector.md

 }
 ```

-By default the package will automatically find and use your projector
+Just by typehinting and event in a method will make the package call that method when the event occors.
+By default the package will automatically discover and registering projectors.

 ## Let's fire off some events